Myosin

+A family of motor proteins that use energy from ATP hydrolysis to produce force and movement along actin filaments.
+Examples of myosin-based motility include muscle contraction, cytokinesis (the cleavage of two daughter cells during cell division), and movement of intracellular organelles.

 Part of the myosin II structure.
 Atoms in the heavy chain are colored pink (on the left-hand side); atoms in the light chains are colored faded-orange and faded-yellow (also on the left-hand side).